Skip to main content

 Unless you are a developer or expert in the field, you will struggle to perform all manual tests.
 Therefore, you will need to procure the services of a reputable accessibility specialist.

-To get the full picture about the accessibility of your website it is vital that you seek a company who offers both automated and manual testing.
+To get the full picture about your website’s accessibility, it is vital that you seek a company that offers both automated and manual testing.

 Alan user testing a website, sat with a headset on in front of a computer